 By default gqrx is configured to accept connections from the localhost on port 7356.
 You can test it by starting the server and then initiating a telnet session:

 $ telnet localhost 7356 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.

 You can now send commands to gqrx.
-Currently supported commands are:
+Supported commands include:

 f - Get frequency [Hz] F - Set frequency [Hz] m - Get demodulator mode M - Set demodulator mode (OFF, RAW, AM, FM, WFM, WFM_ST, WFM_ST_OIRT, LSB, USB, CW, CWL, CWU) l STRENGTH - Get signal strength [dBFS] l SQL - Get squelch threshold [dBFS] L SQL <sql> - Set squelch threshold to <sql> [dBFS] u RECORD - Get status of audio recorder U RECORD <status> - Set status of audio recorder to <status> c - Close connection AOS - Acquisition of signal (AOS) event, start audio recording LOS - Loss of signal (LOS) event, stop audio recording \dump_state - Dump state (only usable for compatibility)